 West Babylon is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 43,351 people and eight constituent neighborhoods, West Babylon is the 22nd largest community in New York.

 Housing costs in West Babylon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-West Babylon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, West Babylon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Babylon are a mix of both white- and blue-collar jobs.
 Overall, West Babylon is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in West Babylon who work in office and administrative support (18.73%), sales jobs (11.03%), and management occupations (7.47%).
+There are especially a lot of people living in West Babylon who work in office and administrative support (18.87%), sales jobs (11.62%), and management occupations (8.31%).

-One of the nice things about West Babylon is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+West Babylon is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in West Babylon is English.
 Other important languages spoken here include Spanish and Italian.